tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasInformationElement
 - Preferred Label: has Information Element
-- Definition: Describes the InformationElements assessed by a DataQualityNeed.
+- Definition: Describes the bdqffdq:InformationElements assessed by a bdqffdq:DataQualityNeed.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Range bdqffdq:InformationElement
-- Comments: Provides a relationship between DataQualityNeed concepts and InformationElements.
-For example, Validation uses this property along with hasResourceType to define a Criterion in the context of related InformationElements.
+- Comments: Provides a relationship between bdqffdq:DataQualityNeed concepts and bdqffdq:InformationElements.
+For example, bdqffdq:Validation uses this property with bdqffdq:hasResourceType to define a bdqffdq:Criterion in the context of related bdqffdq:InformationElements.
-Subtypes hasActedUponInformationElement and hasConsultedInformationElement allow a DataQualityNeed to be related to specific InformationElement terms in a way that allows DataQualityReports to distinguish for consumers which InformationElements a test makes Assertions about (and which only informed that Assertion).
+Subtypes bdqffdq:hasActedUponInformationElement and bdqffdq:hasConsultedInformationElement allow a bdqffdq:DataQualityNeed to be related to specific bdqffdq:InformationElement terms in a way that allows bdqffdq:DataQualityReports to distinguish for consumers which bdqffdq:InformationElements a Test makes bdqffdq:Assertions about (and which only informed that bdqffdq:Assertion).

 ********************